General PharmaCare Coverage Policies

-If a pharmacy is able to determineat the time your medication is dispensed that your private insurer will cover any costs in excess of the amount PharmaCare covers, the pharmacy can charge your private insurer.
-Please note that a pharmacy cannot charge a patient on the understanding that your private insurer may pay all or some of the cost at a later date.
+If a pharmacy is able to determine at the time your prescription is dispensed that your private insurer will cover any costs in excess of the amount PharmaCare covers, the pharmacy can charge your private insurer.
+A pharmacy cannot charge you on the understanding that your private insurer may pay all or some of the cost at a later date.
 The determination of coverage by your private insurer must be made at the time the medication is dispensed.

 When you are covered by two or more PharmaCare Plans

 If you covered under more than one PharmaCare plan, some of your drugs may be subject to the Full Payment Policy while others are not.